Cosmo-Tech/azure-sample-webapp/doc/scenarioParametersConfiguration.md

 - `key`: the string-based representation of your enum value, that will be sent to the parameters handler
 - `value`: the label that will be displayed for this key in the selection list of the enum input component

+The labels of enum values can be translated, by providing a dictionary of translations, with language codes as keys.

 Example:

 ```yaml